Marindany-02/alx_be_shell/shell_permissions/README.md

-This is the intro to shell
+shell permission to switch user